-- Trust your own data and allow others to do the same by giving them the resources to check and verify your published work.
+- Trust your own data and allow others to do the same by giving them the resources to check and verify your published work

-- Tailor the way you use figshare to suit your needs, such as using the free private storage to simply manage your data and share private links with reviewers.
+- Tailor the way you use Figshare to suit your needs, such as using the free private storage to simply manage your data and share private links with reviewers.

-- Figshare seamlessly integrates with other tools such as Github and so figshare can be used to make the data persistent.
+- Use Figshare seamlessly integrates with other tools such as Github and so figshare can be used to make the data persistent.
 Therefore, you own your data and you control how it is shared - we give you full autonomy.

-What can I upload, share and get credit for through figshare?
+What can I upload, share and get credit for through Figshare?